sgryjp/dependency-license-collector/README.md

 ## Configurations (Environment Variables)

+These environment variables are supported:

 - `GITHUB_TOKEN`
-  - GitHub Personal Token for API access.
+  - GitHub personal token for API access.
-- `MAX_WORKERS`
+- `DLC_MAX_WORKERS`
   - Number of worker threads to use.
     If omitted it will be the number of CPUs.